zemadi/topshelf_deploy/README.md

 <br><br><br>
 <blockquote style="font-size:16px"><strong>$ virtualenv venv </strong><br></blockquote></p>
 <p style="color:red">UBUNTU USERS, DO THIS INSTEAD: **$ virtualenv venv --no-site-packages**</p>
-<p>I completely skipped over the part above where they talked about --no-site-packages.<br>
-Heroku didn't explain the reason for it.
+<p>Heroku didn't explain the reason for it.
 It's important!
 It stops your desktop's applications from loading up in your virtualenv. </p>

 <p style="color:red"> It will keep your requirements.txt file clean.
 Heroku will try to load everything that goes into requirements.txt and will throw errors because it's loading things that are Ubuntu-only.
 </p>